 CAPIAS PRO FINE

 A capias pro fine is specifically issued after a judgment is rendered, a fine assessed and you have been given an extension of time to pay the fine.
-When you fail to pay the fine as required or agreed, this constitutes default and a capias pro fine may be issued for your arrest.
+When you fail to pay the fine as required or agreed, you will be set for a Show Cause Hearing.
+Failing to appear for that constitutes default and a capias pro fine may be issued for your arrest.
 A capias pro fine may also be issued for failure to complete driving school.

 When arrested on a capias pro fine, the fine must be paid in full, or the judge may grant an extension for payment of the fine.